cyupa/JenkinsCI-iOS/README.md

 ```
 This is because of a bug in Xcode that doesn't recognize those functions when generating the code coverage files.

-To check if everything it's OK you can build the project you can check the following folders for .gcna and .gcno files
+To check if everything it's OK you can build the project and check the following folders for .gcno and .gcda files
 `Build/Intermediates/YOUR-TEST-TARGET-NAME.build/Objects-normal/i386'`
 and
 `Build/Intermediates/YOUR-MAIN-TARGET-NAME.build/Objects-normal/i386'`